Ninja Combi Multicooker review – after a year in my kitchen, this non-toxic air fryer has pretty much replaced my oven

 Test 1: steaming

-The first thing I steamed was an apple.
+The very first thing I steamed was an apple.
 I filled the Combi's tray with some water and then sat the air fryer basket on top of the water.
 I scattered the apple pieces across the basket and switched the mode to steam.
 The Combi auto-sets a timer for ten minutes, but I moved mine down to five minutes.

 I needed my apple to be on the far side of steamed because it was going to become a puree in one of the doughs that I was making for the proofing test.
 As you can see in the picture, this was a great success.
-In under five minutes, my apple was steamed enough that I could pureed it with a spoon.
+In under five minutes, my apple was steamed enough that I could puree it with a spoon.

 Test 2: prooving